Kaceykaso/engine-training/README.md

 mv app/templates addon/templates
 ```

-Since we've now introduce new folders, you might need to kill and restart your server again.
+Since we've now introduced new folders, you might need to kill and restart your server again.
 Once you do, you should get an error similar to:

 ```bash
 Addon templates were detected, but there are no template compilers registered for `messaging`.
 Please make sure your template precompiler (commonly `ember-cli-htmlbars`) is listed in `dependencies` (NOT `devDependencies`) in `messaging`'s `package.json`.